-You cannot make up clicker participation credit for classes you missed, even if those absences are excused.
-Since there will be 10 lectures for which we do count participation, but only 9 of those will count toward your final grade, that leaves one "freebie"-use it wisely!
-(You don't need to contact us to use this free absence: I will automatically drop your lowest score when I calculate your final grade.)
+You cannot make up participation credit for classes you missed, even if those absences are excused.
+Since there will be 11 lectures for which we count participation, but only 10 of those will count toward your final grade, that leaves one "freebie"-use it wisely!
+(You don't need to contact us to use this free absence: I will automatically drop your lowest score when I calculate your final grade.
+In contrast, to use your "forgotten/broken clicker" freebie, you do need to check in with a TA at the start and end of the class in question.
+See the Participation section, above, for details.)